TrueSpace: History

 The company was founded in 1985 by Roman Ormandy.
 A prototype 3D video animation package for the Amiga Computer led to the incorporation of Octree Software in 1986.
 From 1988 to 1992, Octree released several software packages including Caligari1, Caligari2, Caligari Broadcast, and Caligari 24.
 Caligari wanted to provide inexpensive yet professional, industrial video and corporate presentation software.
 In 1993 Octree Software moved from New York to California and became known as Caligari Corporation.

 In 1994 trueSpace 1.0 was introduced on the Windows platform.
 In 1998 an employee inadvertently left a copy of the trueSpace 4.0 sourcecode on the company website's public FTP server.
 The source code was released to the internet by the piracy release group REVOLT.

 In early 2008, the company was acquired by Microsoft and trueSpace 7.6 was released for free.

+End of Life

 As of May 19, 2009, Ormandy announced that TrueSpace had been discontinued:

 Elsewhere he thanks everyone, urges people to download all the free software as soon as possible.
+It may currently (as of 2023) be downloaded from a fan site along with various plugins.

-After 2010, many of the talented developers helped develop Microsoft's 3D Builder application available for free in the Windows Store.
-There are many similarities between 3D Builder and the original TrueSpace product even though the former is aimed at a consumer level.
+After 2010, many of the developers helped develop Microsoft's 3D Builder application available for free in the Windows Store.
+There are many similarities between 3D Builder and the original TrueSpace product.